vitessio/website/content/en/docs/18.0/reference/programs/vtcombo/_index.md

       --lock-timeout duration                                            Maximum time for which a shard/keyspace lock can be acquired for (default 45s)
       --lock_heartbeat_time duration                                     If there is lock function used.
 This will keep the lock connection active by using this heartbeat (default 5s)
       --lock_tables_timeout duration                                     How long to keep the table locked before timing out (default 1m0s)
-      --log_backtrace_at traceLocation                                   when logging hits line file:N, emit a stack trace (default :0)
-      --log_dir string                                                   If non-empty, write log files in this directory --log_err_stacks                                                   log stack traces for errors
+      --log_backtrace_at traceLocations                                  when logging hits line file:N, emit a stack trace --log_dir string                                                   If non-empty, write log files in this directory --log_err_stacks                                                   log stack traces for errors
       --log_queries_to_file string                                       Enable query logging to the specified file